 Average car insurance rates in Calgary

-Calgary is Canada’s fifth largest city by population size and as of March, 2017 there were 940,000 licensed drivers who live within the city, making it the largest municipality in Alberta.
-The amount of drivers on the road are just one factor that goes into determining the average car insurance rate, one other obvious factor is a driver’s personal record.
+Calgary is Canada’s fifth largest city by population size and has nearly 1 million licensed drivers who live within the city, making it the largest municipality in Alberta.
+The numberf of drivers on the road are just one factor that goes into determining the average car insurance rate, one other obvious factor is a driver’s personal record.

 Car Insurance in Calgary